* White House meeting a sign of progress

 “I still think there’s quite a ways to go before the finish line,” he said.

 But investors were cheered by signs of progress and the Standard & Poor’s 500 index of U.S. stocks rose 1.19 percent.

 Economists warn that going over the fiscal cliff could push the economy into recession.

 Senate Democratic leader Harry Reid said his chamber will wrap up work on the issue after Christmas.

-Boehner faces a crucial test on Tuesday morning when he is expected to brief his party’s lawmakers in the Republican-controlled House.
-He is not expected to bring any deal up for a vote unless a majority of the 241 House Republicans support it.
+Boehner, the speaker of the Republican-controlled House of Representatives, faces a crucial test on Tuesday morning when he is expected to brief House Republicans.
+He is not expected to bring any deal up for a vote unless a majority of the House’s 241 Republicans support it.

 If there are no strong objections, he could try to finalize the deal with Obama on Wednesday, a Republican aide said.